Learning objectives:

 4. Create a connection

-If we select Layers or Frames while the “Prototyping” tab is open, we get an extra, circular handle on the right-hand edge of the object.
-This handle allows us to set which screen that object leads to when it is selected.
+If we select Frames or specific elements within our Frames while the Prototype tab is open, we get an extra, circular handle on the right-hand edge of every object.
+This handle allows us to set which screen that object leads to when it is tapped.

 Let’s use this to create a connection.
-First, select the “Sign In” button in your Login screen.
-Then click and hold on that circular handle, and drag an arrow over to the second screen to create a connection.
+First, select the “Sign In” button in your Login Screen.
+Then click and hold on that circular handle, and drag an arrow over to the Photo Stream to create a connection.
 This means that when the user taps the “Sign In” button in our prototype, they will be taken to the “Photo Stream” screen.

 5. Create another connection